 are new characters?
 Do I have to research them before reading?

-There is a Cast Guide but it doesn't say much, I don't want it to.
+No. There is a Cast Guide but it doesn't say much, I don't want it to.
 I want readers to learn about the characters as they go.
 There are only six major new characters to "worry" about, the rest are minor.

 Anyway the main ones are: Morgan/Lena, Kiara, James, Jessie, Craig and Damien.

 Unfortunately James and Jessie shouldn't be judged during the original Season One mainly because I hadn't developed them then, so I recommend that you don't dislike/like them until Season Two.
 Sad but this is why I'm rebooting.

 don't care about these new characters, should I continue reading?